tleonhardt/Python_Interface_Cpp/cython/integrate/Readme.md

 We can replace the "from math import cos" line with the above for further performance improvements.

-Speedup: TBD times over pure Python.
+Speedup: 28 times over pure Python.